hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 https://github.com/red/red/issues/3396#issuecomment-656089412

 [18:06:41](#ch8YLoKEE5aqTLTuqPa6aYIxOp_03iFmFHLlrBjPBXw) <hiiamboris (NOT THIS ONE)>:
-I don't recommend that though Ì†ΩÌ∏É
+I don't recommend that though üòÉ

 [18:06:46](#b98NduDraRVXBUbqsp1UYGMQYrxv3Zk1V6n_2Oh09Aw) <hiiamboris (NOT THIS ONE)>: what a mess

 [18:07:57](#rfvIZx_WPc0BEDDwBzR23sZ2EspP-lqhJELxAH5OEYM) <toomasv>:
-Gosh! Ì†ΩÌ∏≥
+Gosh! üò≥

 [18:22:51](#yuv-gQK48diyLFdrOlBJV5n5NjNRfyzo02XK7in052g) <GiuseppeChillemi (GiuseppeChillemi)>:
-@greggirwin what you say about "can of worms" and me? Ì†ΩÌ∏Å
+@greggirwin what you say about "can of worms" and me? üòÅ

 [18:29:42](#LXnq1HbGmqKjo2FW1slbukg456VDUPEfq1wAOAqgD98) <greggirwin (Gregg Irwin)>:
 I say @GiuseppeChillemi is the greatest accidental fisherman ever. :^)